-In 2016, I decided to take things in a new direction.
-I began reading my books to school children, hoping to impart the importance of being kind to animals, as well as simply making them smile and giggle!
+In 2016, I began reading my books to school children, hoping to impart the importance of being kind to animals, as well as simply making them smile and giggle!
 I began this journey after meeting a school media specialist at one of my pet supply store sessions.
 She contacted me the next day to arrange for me to be guest author at her school!
 I was thrilled!
 Here are the wonderful experiences I have had so far:

 - White Oak School in Parkville, Maryland, where the theme of the night was… DOGS!
 The kids had hot dogs for dinner, made stick puppets of all my characters from my book to hold up when I mentioned each character, listened to me read my story, and then read to some dogs who were visiting from Pets on Wheels.
 (Not sure who was happier–the kids or the dogs!)